kentcdodds/match-sorter/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
-2. `$ npm install` to install dependencies
+2. Run `npm run setup -s` to install dependencies and run validation
-3. `$ npm run validate` to validate you've got it working
-4. Create a branch for your PR
+3. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: